 Nicolas Fodor was born in 1963 and grew up in Paris.
 At nineteen, he was hired to book top models and manage a modeling agency — but what he really wanted was to be like the attorneys he worked with.
 In 1988, he graduated from Université Paris II Panthéon-Assas, one of France's most prestigious law faculties.5 He never practiced.
 Instead, he taught himself to code — and did something that would define the next thirty years of his life.

 In 1989, in Paris, he founded Liaison Micro Systems — one of the first companies to build client-server development tools for Oracle on Mac.
-By 1989–90, CERN — the laboratory that would invent the World Wide Web — was his client, licensing his GraphTools software to build Mac applications piloting Sun workstations and Cray supercomputers.
-The people building the web were his clients.
-In 1992, he patented an electronic commerce system48 — years before the term "e-commerce" entered common use — and published CommSurfer, making Datawave one of the first internet software companies in the world, years before Netscape existed.5
+By 1991, CERN — the laboratory that would invent the World Wide Web — had licensed his GraphTools software.
+In 1992, he patented an electronic commerce system48 — years before the term "e-commerce" entered common use.5

-In 1992, Fodor moved to New York, then Miami — where CommSurfer became the first email client for Windows LAN and Internet, designed for mobility.1
+In 1992, Fodor moved to New York.
+And in 1993, in Miami, he published something the world had never seen before: CommSurfer — the first email client for Windows LAN and Internet, designed for mobility.1

-He incorporated SetNet in 1994.6 And in 1995, flying to Porto Santos in his friend Jim's Gulfstream IV — a plane Jim would later sell to one of Google's founders after the IPO — struggling with phone lines too unreliable for data, Fodor had the idea that would consume the next two decades of his life: the first mobile app ever conceived — email delivered to any phone, anywhere, without a data connection.5
+He incorporated SetNet in 1994.6 And in 1995, on a trip to Porto Santos with a friend named Jim, struggling with phone lines too unreliable for data, Fodor had the idea that would consume the next two decades of his life: the first mobile app ever conceived — email delivered to any phone, anywhere, without a data connection.5

 By 2001, SetNet was not a startup.
 It was infrastructure.